Runtime type checking in TypeScript

 Deriving static types from runtime types

-Example library: io-ts
+Example library: yup

 - You define runtime types